jakobhuerner/jakobhuerner.github.io/_posts/2022-06-18-recharging_holiday_nature_lunz_am_see.md

 image: /images/20220618/lunz_summer-4.jpg
 ---

 The best way to spend an extended weekend: In nature.
-To use the time to recharge for the daily city business life.
+To recharge for the daily city business life.

 ![Lunz am See](../images/20220618/lunz_summer-1.jpg)